 On your first trim back get the Madred's Razors.
 Go back into the jungle, collect more gold and see if you can help gank any lane.

-The second trip back should let you buy Boots of Speed and Wriggle's Lantern.
+The second trip back should let you buy Boots and Wriggle's Lantern.
 Now go back into the jungle and do what you did before.

 The third (and fourth) trip back should let you buy Philosopher's Stone then upgrade your basic boots for Mercury's Treads.
 We get the stone first because it gives us +18HP regen, +8MP regen AND 5 gold/10 sec.
 It will help upgrade the boots in no time while help sustaining you in the jungle/lane.
 We can afford to upgrade the boots last because of the bonus movement speed we get from masteries.